Nanaimo Buccaneers: History

 The current Buccaneers franchise was founded as an expansion team in 2012 along with the Westshore Wolves by Brenda and Phil Levesque.
 However there was a former Buccaneers franchise founded by Cliff McNabb that operated in the 1960’s.
 They finished first in the North Division in their first season (2012–13) with 58 points in 48 games, losing in the second round of the playoffs.
 The following year they finished third in the division, losing in the first round.
 They finished third again in 2014-15, and lost again in the first round.

+The Nanaimo Buccaneers are now owned by Nicole Brandenburg.